Proud of UAE [email protected] [email protected] +97142500251 97142500251+ +971507869887 971507869887+ WhatsApp

 What exactly is a DMCC audit?

-A DMCC audit is the annual audit of a company’s financial statements for compliance purposes in the Dubai Multi Commodities Centre.
-It is carried out by a DMCC-approved auditor and forms part of the company’s yearly regulatory filing requirements.
+A DMCC audit is the annual, independent examination of a company’s financial statements, carried out by a DMCC-approved auditor.
+It forms part of the company’s yearly regulatory filing and is a condition of trade licence renewal.

 Who can audit a DMCC company?